Launch of the SoelCat 12 in New Zealand

 A sustainable solution for ocean transport

 The Dutch company Soel Yachts is determined to change the boating industry by addressing sustainable sea transportation.
-Together with their partner Naval DC, Soel Yachts puts their 11 years of solar electric naval architecture experience into the SoelCat 12, a fully sustainable vessel proven for saltwater operations.
-This week the solar electric 16-person catamaran, built in New Zealand, will be launched in Auckland.
+Together with their partner the Okeanos Foundation for the Sea and Naval DC, Soel Yachts puts their 11 years of solar electric naval architecture experience into the SoelCat 12, a fully sustainable vessel proven for saltwater operations.
+This week the solar electric 16-person catamaran, built in New Zealand, was launched by Soel Yachts in Auckland.
 Energy autonomous and ready for all water taxi services, dive operations and reef excursions, “the SoelCat 12 reduces all disturbing sound and CO2 emissions in our harbours, lagoons and oceans”, proudly emphasises Joep Koster, co-founder of Soel Yachts.
+The vessel therefor presents the perfect model for the Okeanos Foundation for the Sea, who’s mission is to accelerate the transition to sustainable sea transport on our oceans.

 Smart integration for higher performances